leyasa/azure-docs/articles/expressroute/expressroute-faqs.md

 BGP sessions will be dropped.
 They will be reset once the prefix count goes below the limit.

 ### What is the ExpressRoute BGP hold time?
 Can it be adjusted?
 The hold time is 180.
 The keep-alive messages are sent every 60 seconds.
 These are fixed settings on the Microsoft side that cannot be changed.
+However, if a shorter hold time is set on the service provider, the Microsoft side will honor the smallerof the two hold times.

 ### After I advertise the default route (0.0.0.0/0) to my virtual networks, I can't activate Windows running on my Azure VMs.
 How to I fix this?
 The following steps will help Azure recognize the activation request: